keziah55/save_plot/README.md

 When saving, if the file already exists, SavePlot will prompt you to overwrite/rename.
 This behaviour can be overridden by setting `auto_overwrite=True` in the constructor.
+Output to stdout can be supressed by stating `mode='quiet'`.
-The default format is pdf.
+The default file format is pdf.
 This can also be changed in the constructor.
-Output to stdout can be supressed by stating `mode='quiet'`.

 save_plot also includes an object which will create a stand-alone legend, `SaveLegend`.
 The constructor is identical to that of SavePlot (except it will always save the output: